Original Paper

 All statistical analyses were performed using SPSS version 24 (IBM Corp, Armonk, NY, USA).
 Descriptive statistics were performed to describe participants’ demographic data and gait parameters.
 Average values of all of the complete gait cycles and 5 walking trials were included in statistical analysis to minimize individual trial variations.
 Temporospatial parameters of gait were analyzed using paired t tests.
 With regard to kinematic data, because there were no significant differences between the left and right lower extremities, the averages of the right and left maximal sagittal ROM of the hip, knee, and ankle joints were used for statistical analysis.
 Therefore, 2 separate 2 (condition) ×3 (ROM) repeated measures analyses of variance (ANOVAs) were used to analyze kinematic variables: 1 for the stance and 1 for the swing phase.
 Due to significant left and right lower extremity differences in EMG, each limb was analyzed separately for stance and swing phases.
 Therefore, 4 separate 2 (condition) ×5 (muscle) repeated measures ANOVAs were used to analyze the EMG data: 2 for the stance and 2 for the swing phase, respectively.
 The alpha level was set at .05 for all statistical analyses.

-Table 3 lists sEMG RMS values (%) of the 10 muscles for the stance and the swing phases.
+lists sEMG RMS values (%) of the 10 muscles for the stance and the swing phases.
 In the stance phase, ANOVA results showed significant differences between with and without EKSO conditions for all lower extremity muscle groups bilaterally.
-In the swing phase, ANOVA results showed significant differences between with and without EKSO conditions only for the distal muscle groups (bilateral soleus and tibialis anterior) and left medial hamstrings.
-Figures 3 and 4 show lower extremity muscle activity across the gait cycle.
+In the swing phase, ANOVA results showed significant differences between with and without EKSO conditions only for the distal muscle groups (bilateral soleus and tibialis anterior) and left medial hamstrings. and show lower extremity muscle activity across the gait cycle.

 aRobotic exoskeleton